enchin101/cse15l-lab-reports/Lab2Report.md

  # **Part 2**

- For lab 3, a failure-inducing input for the ReverseInPlace method would be {1,2,3}.
+ For lab 3, a failure-inducing input for the ReverseIn method would be {1,2,3}.
 The code for these inputs is the following.

  ```
  @Test